DataIntellectTech/SEMO-downloader/README.md

 | BM-013      | Four Day Aggregated Rolling Wind Unit Forecast | Four Day Aggregated Rolling Wind Unit Forecast | ``fourdayaggrollwindunitfcst``
 | BM-025      | Imbalance Price Report | Minimum Imbalance | ``imbalancepricereport``

-The following is a brief description of each of these tables, the full details of the data contained in each of the reports which make up these tables can be found in the [SEMOpx Data Publication Guide](https://www.semopx.com/documents/general-publications/SEMOpx_Data_Publication_Guide.zip).
+A brief description of each of these tables is given below.
+The full details of the data contained in each of the reports which make up these tables can be found in the [SEMOpx Data Publication Guide](https://www.semopx.com/documents/general-publications/SEMOpx_Data_Publication_Guide.zip).

 ### Index Prices

 The Index Prices table contains index price data for the Day Ahead, Intraday 1, Intraday 2 & Intraday 3 auctions.
-The ETS Market Results report which this table is formatted from is published once daily for the prior trading day, excluding weekends (where the data for Friday, Saturday & Sunday is published on the Monday).
+The ETS Market Results report, which this table is formatted from, is published once daily for the prior trading day, excluding weekends (where the data for Friday, Saturday & Sunday is published on the Monday).

 | Column Header | Description |
 | ----- | ----- |